hypernormalisation/MinecraftTips/README.md

 Version   |  Notes | FPS on my machine
  ------------- |:-------------| :-----
 Coronacraft_1.0.zip | Meant for powerful machines with a good dedicated GPU.
 If you have a recent gaming PC, this is for you!
-Uses 128x128 textures and custom shaders. | 60-80
+Uses 128x128 textures and includes SEUS and Sildur's High shaders.
+Sildur's is default because SEUS is temperamental, but can look great if it works for you. | 60-80
 Coronacraft_lite_1.0.zip | If your machine has a reasonable, but not amazing, dedicated GPU then this is a safe bet.
-Uses 64x64 textures and custom shaders.
+Uses 64x64 textures and Sildur's medium shaders.
 Slightly lower graphics settings to save frames | 80-100
 Coronacraft_potatoe_1.0.zip | If your machine has no dedicated GPU or a really bad one, this might do the trick in a pinch.
-Uses 64x64 textures and basic shaders (but these basic shaders still do cool things like give you portable torch light. | 200-300
+Uses 64x64 textures and Sildur's lite shaders. | 200-300

 Links here: